sukikrishna/powerOutages/README.md

   frameborder="0"
 ></iframe>

-As the pvalue is close to 1 that suggests the data is missing completely at random (MCAR).
-CAUSE.CATEGORY.DETAIL missingness does not depend on CAUSE.CATEGORY.
+As the pvalue is close to 1 that suggests the data is missing completely at random (MCAR). `CAUSE.CATEGORY.DETAIL` missingness does not depend on `CAUSE.CATEGORY`.

 ## Hypothesis Testing